MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-guide.md

 - **Message**: `'validateDataConsistency' is not supported in this version ('%version;') of Self Hosted Integration Runtime.`

-- **Recommendation**: Check the supported integration runtime version and upgrade it to a higher version, or remove the 'validateDataConsistency' property from copy activities.
+- **Recommendation**: Check the supported Data Factory runtime version and upgrade it to a higher version, or remove the 'validateDataConsistency' property from copy activities.

 #### Error code: 20741